How to see the Horsehead Nebula

 The Horsehead Nebula is one of the most iconic deep-sky objects there is.
-It’s formed by a finger of dark nebulosity projecting in front of bright emission nebula IC 434.
+Located in Orion, it’s formed by a finger of dark nebulosity projecting in front of bright emission nebula IC 434.
 The finger resembles the silhouette of a horse’s head, similar to the side-on profile of a classic knight chess piece.

 The darker nebulosity that forms the nebula is known as B33, the 33rd entry in the Barnard Catalogue of dark nebulae.